Over 100 Years of Technology Services in

 In 1975, the company installed equipment that allowed for touch-tone telephones to be used along with the original rotary dial telephones in their exchange.

-On September 9, 1982, cable TV was finally introduced in Dumont.
+On September 9, 1982, streaming video was finally introduced in Dumont.
 It was also introduced in Bristow in 1989 and Geneva in 1990.

 At the April 11, 1984, annual meeting, stockholders voted to authorize the board to proceed with the construction of a new office building.